-Registration begins March 7, 2022!
+Registration begins the week of March 7, 2022!
 The best part?
 You don’t have to be a current UW-Whitewater student to enroll.
 Learn more below and apply today.
 Summer will be here before you know it.
 Grab a friend and take a course this summer!

 Admitted students should register for summer courses using WINS.
 Priority enrollment dates will be posted in WINS Student Centers in mid-February.